Gloucester Citizen

 The Gloucester Citizen is a local British weekly newspaper covering the areas of Gloucester, Stroud and the Forest of Dean.
 It was a six-day-a-week newspaper until it went weekly in October 2017.
 The Gloucester Citizen is headquartered at Gloucester Quays along with its sister newspaper the Gloucestershire Echo.
-Its current editor is Rachael Sugden.
+The editor from 2017 to 2020 was Rachael Sugden.

 History

 The newspaper was originally founded on 9 April 1722 as The Gloucester Journal.
 The Citizen first appeared on 1 May 1876.

 Editions

 The Gloucester Citizen is a former daily (six days per week) newspaper which went weekly from the October 12, 2017 issue, publishing on Thursdays.
 Before the changed frequency, it had a Saturday edition containing the Weekend magazine.
 There was also a Forest of Dean edition of the newspaper which was released on a Wednesday.
 The Pink 'Un, focusing on the sport side of the county, was a supplement which came out each Monday with the newspaper and Citizen People focusing on the individual local communities also releases on Monday.